DandyLyons/notes/content/Library/The Bible (WEB)/45 - Romans/Rom-09.md

 us, whom he also called, not from the Jews only, but also from the Gentiles?

 ###### v25
-As he says also in Hosea, "I will call them 'my people,' which were not my people; and her 'beloved,' who was not beloved."
+As he says also in [[Hos-02#v23|Hosea]], "I will call them 'my people,' which were not my people; and her 'beloved,' who was not beloved."

 ###### v26
-"It will be that in the place where it was said to them, 'You are not my people,' there they will be called 'children of the living God.'"
+"It will be that in the place where it was [[Hos-01#v10|Hosea]] to them, 'You are not my people,' there they will be called 'children of the living God.'"

 ###### v27
 Isaiah cries concerning Israel, "If the number of the children of Israel are as the sand of the sea, it is the remnant who will be saved;